DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.2.0.md

 ### Revenge Counter

-Enemies are still being trapped in combos and we have no real way to have them react
+Enemies are still being trapped in combos and we have no real way to have them react to the player attacking them once they get caught in a combo.

+We *could* implement a "Revenge Counter" system (like Kingdom Hearts), where if an enemy gets hit by a certain number of attacks in a short period of time, they will break out of the combo and retaliate with a powerful counterattack that has super armor.

+### Idea to Enhance Primary Spell

+With the way the current system is designed, the primary spell essentially acts as a vehicle whe